EasonJackson/DesignPatterns/README.md

 For instance, a constructor ```MyConstructor(int p1, int p2, int p3, int p4)``` takes four ```int``` type parameters.
 When creating an instance with such a constructor, it will be hard for a client to understand or remember what is the meaning of each param.
 A miss-ordered input will not cause trouble for the compiler, but could raise issues during runtime.

 A alternative is to use JavaBeans.
 It allows inconsistency in the order of setting up all the attributes of an instance.
 However it comes with another disadvantage that
-> A JavaBean maybe in an inconsistent state partway through its construction <<Effective Java>>.
+> A JavaBean maybe in an inconsistent state partway through its construction <Effective Java, by Joshua Bloch>.

 Not all the attributes are set at the same time when the instance is initialized, and immutability of objects is not guaranteed.

 Builder pattern is preferably implemented with a static nested class ```Builder```.

+---

 #### Prototype Pattern